FHantke/brave-browser-wiki/Support-widevine-in-linux-(WIP).md

   * installed/updated cmd info is added to `CdmRegistry`
   * custom installer/updater is needed
   * it should be updated via `brave://components`

+Action Items
+  * Verify widevine works properly when CmdRegistry has proper CmdInfo
+    *  For testing, copy widevine cmd library into user data and add CmdInfo manually.
+    *  If this works fine, we only need to focus install/update and CdmRegistry.